-Beauty And The Beast’s Gay Moment Will Not Be Deleted!
+‘Beauty And The Beast’s’ Gay Moment Will Not Be Deleted

 Malaysia And More Take Issue With The Film

-Beauty and the Beast, hasn’t just been frowned up on in Malaysia other countries like Singapore and Russia have taken issue with the film.
-Alabama and Hong Kong also had views towards the moment due to the scene which has been said to be a very small part of the movie overall.
+Beauty and the Beast hasn’t just been frowned upon in Malaysia, other countries like Singapore and Russia have taken issue with the film.
+Alabama and Hong Kong also had views toward the moment due to the scene which has been said to be a very small part of the movie overall.

-In Hong Kong colonial anti homosexual laws were revoked however an anti- gay group has submitted a petition to change the classification made for the film, as it’s currently PG.
+In Hong Kong, colonial anti-homosexual laws were revoked.
+However, an anti- gay group has submitted a petition to change the classification made for the film, as it’s currently PG.

 Pre-order the #BeautyAndTheBeast soundtrack now & get @ArianaGrande & @JohnLegend's duet instantly: https://t.co/1IJdKmoJN4 #BeOurGuest pic.twitter.com/5iYJgZuD7C